 Upon clicking the button a modal window should open, overlaying the product page.
 The modal should be titled “Ask Your Question” and subtitled “About the [Product Name Here]”.
 The product name should be inserted into the subtitle.

 The following inputs should appear on the question form.
-Each should be labelled as titled below.
+Each should be labeled as titled below.
 Those indicated as mandatory should have an asterisk next to the title.

 1.3.5.1.
 Your Question (mandatory)